young-chen2/cs224g-triage/README.md

 ## Backend Setup 🔧

-The backend uses FastAPI and LangChain for the API layer.
+Triage's backend uses FastAPI and LangChain for the API layer.
 Follow these steps to set up:

-1. Paste your own OpenAI API key into our `.env` files and navigate to the project directory `triage-next`:
+1. Paste your own OpenAI API key into our `.env` files and navigate to the backend API directory `src/api`:

 2. Start the FastAPI server:
 ```bash